codingtherapist/daily-coding-journal/README.md

 - Add blog entry on personal blog via vscode
 - NodeJS fundamentals review
 - Meeting with recruiter 3pm
+- 1 hr meeting with a Sr management consultant who works as a full stack developer for a tech company.

 Today I did the daily standup of codewars with my study group as usual, but with a little more focus and energy. <br><br>